 By mixing your coins, you can obscure the ties between your BTC address and real-world identity to make your crypto transactions private.

-If you need an extra layer of anonymity, look into the top bitcoin tumbling service such as: MixerTumbler, Anonymix, BitMix, and others.
+If you need an extra layer of anonymity, look into the best bitcoin mixers service such as: MixerTumbler, Anonymix, BitMix, and others.

 How else can you protect your privacy?

 You can use a Tor browser to connect with the Bitcoin network.
 Tor is a volunteer community that believes in anonymity and surveillance-free internet usage.

 Tor nodes encrypt and route your internet traffic to random computer nodes on the Tor network before it reaches its final destination.
 Hence, it becomes extremely difficult to pinpoint the IP address or system from which the message or transaction was broadcasted.

 In simple words, your transactions and other activities couldn’t be linked to your IP.
 Thus, helps you stay anonymous.

 Contrary to popular belief Tor is not the only anonymity network.
 There are others like I2P,Bitmessage,Zeronet, and Freenet that are engineered towards privacy security and anonymity, although at varying degrees of accessibility to the non-technical users.
 Brave browser should be your go-to browser.
 It’s free, faster than Chrome, and has Tor features in-built.